Most Beautiful National Parks In Colombia (Top 10)

 Colorful red and yellow aquatic plants under clear water near a waterfall in Caño Cristales, Colombia.

-• Expansive 630,000-hectare park in the Meta region
+• Huge park in Meta (about 630,000 hectares)

 Old Providence McBean Lagoon National Park